bruceravel/demeter/documentation/Artemis/extended/empirical.rst

    :label: _fig-empplot

-Select the data set from which you wish to make an empirical standard, in this case the data measured at 10 K. In the File menu is a “Export”.
+Select the data set from which you wish to make an empirical standard, in this case the data measured at 10 K.  Select the :menuselection:`File --> Export` submenu.
 One of the options is to export an empirical standard.

 .. _fig-empexport:
 .. figure:: ../../_images/emp_export.png